 I wondered if she was also criticizing them to their faces.
 If so, I imagined that her angry accusations made them feel bad, and as a result might be having the opposite effect from the one she desired.
 Rather than making her children do what she wanted, maybe her criticisms were pushing them farther away.

 Who, I wondered, was really being selfish?
 These grown children—or their mother?

 Selfishness is a big issue these days.
-Books have been written about narcissism, “Generation Me,” even "healthy" selfishness.
-But when someone you have to deal with regularly is consistently self-involved and self-centered, they can make your life miserable.
-But what do you do if you’re accused of being selfish, especially when you know that you’re guilty as charged?
+Books have been written about narcissism, “Generation Me,” and even "healthy" selfishness.
+When someone you have to deal with regularly is consistently self-involved and self-centered, they can make your life miserable.

 - Being concerned excessively or exclusively with oneself.

 - Having no regard for the needs or feelings of others.

 If someone is both totally self-involved and uncaring about anyone else, they are not likely to be very responsive to you in any way other than evaluating how you meet their needs.
 With that in mind, the following are four tips to deal with the selfish people in your life.